Set up your Zephyr development board and environment

 Now that the app works, try editing the message in printk() or changing the board target in the application settings.
 Then rebuild and observe the output.
 This helps verify that your toolchain and workspace respond correctly to code and config changes.

 With your first Zephyr application successfully built, you’re ready to take the next step, which is debugging.
-In the next module, you’ll launch a debug session, set breakpoints, and perform memory analysis using Workbench for Zephyr.
+In the next section, you’ll launch a debug session, set breakpoints, and perform memory analysis using Workbench for Zephyr.
 These skills help you validate and optimize applications running on real Arm Cortex-M hardware.

 Back